Accessing services with SSH

 Page last updated:

-This topic describes how to gain direct command line access to your deployed service instance.
-For example, you may need access to your database to execute raw SQL commands to edit the schema, import and export data, or debug application data issues.
+You can gain direct command line access to your deployed service instance using SSH.
+This allows you to, for example, access your database to run raw SQL commands to edit the schema, import and export data, or debug app data issues.

-To establish direct command line access to a service, you deploy a host app and use its SSH and port forwarding features to communicate with the service instance through the app container.
-The technique outlined below works with TCP services such as MySQL or Redis.
+To establish direct command line access to a service, you deploy a host app and use its SSH and port forwarding features to communicate with the service instance through the application container.
+The technique described here works with TCP services such as MySQL or Redis.

-Note: The procedure in this topic requires use of a service key, and not all services support service keys.
-Some services support credentials through application binding only.
+Important The procedure in this topic requires use of a service key, and not all services support service keys.
+Some services support credentials through app binding only.

 In your terminal window, log in to your deployment with